 - Walk through the second gates as soon as they open, allowing them to enter the Schengen Area

-- If for any reason a traveler is not granted permission to cross the automatic border, they will be sent to the nearest border guard
+- If for any reason travellers are not granted permission to cross the automatic border, they will be sent to the nearest border guard

-The entire process outline above should take no longer than a minute to complete.
+The entire process outlined above should take no longer than a minute to complete.
 Make sure that you fulfil all the visa requirements to enter the area while you are planning your trip.

 Furthermore, a secure communication channel will then connect the EES Central System and the VIS Central System.
-Additionally, the EES will offer a web service that will enable eligible citizens traveling to the Schengen area to check how many days they are permitted to stay in territory.
+Additionally, the EES will offer a web service that will enable eligible citizens travelling to the Schengen area to check how many days they are permitted to stay in the territory.

 The EES will store the following information about every eligible traveler crossing Schengen borders: